joomla/joomla-cms/tests/System/README.md

 ```
 1) Install Joomla
        Install Joomla:
-       CypressError: `cy.task('writeFile')` failed with the following error:
+       CypressError: `cy.task('writeRelativeFile')` failed with the following error:
        > EACCES: permission denied, open './configuration.php'
 ```
 Or on Microsoft Windows you will see: